suchipi/quickjs/README.md

 Linux, macOS, iOS, and Windows binaries can be compiled using Docker.
 Or, you can compile binaries for just your own unix system, without using Docker.

-If you're not gonna use Docker, you'll need to install [Ninja](https://ninja-build.org/) and [Node.js](https://nodejs.org/) in order to compile.
-I use Ninja 1.10.1 and Node.js 18.12.1, but it should work with most versions of both of those.
+If you're not gonna use Docker, you'll need to install [Ninja](https://ninja-build.org/) and [Bun](https://bun.sh/) in order to compile.
+I use Ninja 1.10.1 and Bun 1.0.0.

 ## Compilation Instructions